Lent: Fasting and Lenten sacrifice

 There are traditionally 40 days in Lent; these are marked by fasting, both from foods and festivities, and by other acts of penance.
-Fasting is maintained for all forty days of Lent (regardless of how they are enumerated; see above).
-Historically, fasting has been maintained continuously for the whole Lenten season, including Sundays.
+Fasting is maintained for all 40 days of Lent (regardless of how they are enumerated; see above).
+Historically, fasting and abstinence have been maintained continuously for the weekdays of the whole Lenten season, with Sundays being days of abstinence only.
 The making of a Lenten sacrifice, in which Christians give up a personal pleasure for the duration of 40 days, is a traditional practice during Lent.

 During Shrovetide and especially on Shrove Tuesday, the day before the start of the Lenten season, many Christians finalize their decision with respect to what Lenten sacrifices they will make for Lent.
-Examples include practicing vegetarianism and teetotalism during Lent as a Lenten sacrifice.
+Examples include practising vegetarianism and teetotalism during Lent as a Lenten sacrifice.
 While making a Lenten sacrifice, it is customary to pray for strength to keep it; many often wish others for doing so as well, e.g. "May God bless your Lenten sacrifice."
 In addition, some believers add a regular spiritual discipline, to bring them closer to God, such as reading a Lenten daily devotional.

-For Lutherans, Moravians, Anglicans, Methodists, Roman Catholics, United Protestants, and Lent-observing Reformed Christians, the Lenten penitential season ends after the Easter Vigil Mass or Sunrise service.
+For Catholics, Lutherans, Moravians, Anglicans, United Protestants, and Lent-observing Methodists and Reformed Christians, the Lenten penitential season ends after the Easter Vigil Mass or Sunrise service.
 Orthodox Christians also break their fast after the Paschal Vigil, a service which starts around 11:00 pm on Holy Saturday, and which includes the Paschal celebration of the Divine Liturgy of St. John Chrysostom.
 At the end of the service, the priest blesses cheese, eggs, flesh meats, and other items that the faithful have been abstaining from for the duration of Great Lent.

 Lenten traditions and liturgical practices are less common, less binding, and sometimes non-existent among some liberal and progressive Christians.
-A greater emphasis on anticipation of Easter Sunday is often encouraged more than the penitence of Lent or Holy Week.
+A greater emphasis on the anticipation of Easter Sunday is often encouraged more than the penitence of Lent or Holy Week.

 Some Christians as well as secular groups also interpret the Lenten fast in a positive tone, not as renunciation but as contributing to causes such as environmental stewardship and improvement of health.
 Even some atheists find value in the Christian tradition and observe Lent.

-In cultivation of vegetables in a temperate oceanic climate in the northern hemisphere, Lent corresponds partly with the hungry gap.

 Lenten Black Fast

-Historically, using the early Christian form known as the Black Fast, the observant does not consume food for a whole day until the evening, and at sunset, Christians traditionally break the Lenten fast of that day with supper (no food is consumed in a day apart from the Lenten supper).
+Historically, using the early Christian form known as the Black Fast, the observant does not consume food for a whole day until the evening, and at sunset, Christians traditionally break the Lenten fast of that day with a vegetarian supper (no food or drink is consumed in a day apart from that in the Lenten supper).
 In India and Pakistan, many Christians continue this practice of fasting until sunset on Ash Wednesday and Good Friday, with many fasting in this manner throughout the whole season of Lent.